Philippe Argillier was raised in a very influential family of the Côte d’Azur.

 None of these people had the decency to respond to his invitation.

-Attorney Peyrat sent him a letter stating that his proposal had been forwarded to the responsible service.
+Attorney Senator and Mayor Peyrat sent him a letter stating that his proposal had been forwarded to the responsible service.
 Mr. Romaret, under pressure from Mr. Xavier Bertrand, Minister of Health and Solidarity, wrote him a letter indicating that he was prepared to continue the project, but unfortunately, without the support of the authorities, nothing could be done.

 Shocked by the indifference of the authorities in place, Philippe decided to inform Mr. Nicolas Sarkozy, Minister of State, Minister of the Interior and Regional Planning, Mr. Pascal Clement, Attorney General, Minister of Justice, Mr. Xavier Bertrand and Mrs. Bernadette Chirac.